romulus-focsaneanu/Archlinux/README.md

 # Installation procedure

-1. Download official Archlinux iso from https://archlinux.org/download/, and put on a USB drive with.
+1. Download official Arch Linux iso from https://archlinux.org/download/, and put on a USB drive with.
 Rufus (https://rufus.ie/en/), Etcher (https://www.balena.io/etcher/) or Ventoy (https://www.ventoy.net/en/index.html), can do the job.
 2. Ensure u are in uefi mode and secure boot is disabled from firmware settings.
 Dont't panic, linux does not require secure boot!
-Secure boot it's Microsoft invention in order to patch their crap Windows
+Secure boot it's Microsoft invention in order to patch their crap Windows.
-3. Boot into official Archlinux iso
+3. Boot into official Arch Linux iso
-4. Defaults are US in Archlinux, you have nothing to do here if you are a US national, can skip to point no. 5.
+4. Defaults are US in Arch Linux, you have nothing to do here if you are a US national, can skip to point no. 5.
 If u are a subject of his majesty the king, than need to type into console:

 loadkeys uk

 5. If your internet connection is via ethernet, can skip to point no. 6.
-In case of wifi, than use iwctl utility (bulit-in into official Archlinux iso) to connect to the internet (https://wiki.archlinux.org/title/Iwd#iwctl):
+In case of wifi, than use iwctl utility (bulit-in into official Arch Linux iso) to connect to the internet (https://wiki.archlinux.org/title/Iwd#iwctl):

 a) for old models of wifi adapters type in the console: